dywu98/CBL-Conditional-Boundary-Loss/README.md

 # CBL-Conditional-Boundary-Loss
 The official implementation of the accepted IEEE-TIP paper [Conditional Boundary Loss for Semantic Segmentation](https://ieeexplore.ieee.org/abstract/document/10173725).
-Please note that right now this project is only the simple one **only including the core code** of our CBL implementation.
-The whole implementations that are easy to use based on MMsegmentation will be released soon after the accpectance of our paper.
+We provide the code of our CBL based on [our_maskformer](./maskformer/) and MMsegmentation.
-However, you can still use our CBL in MMsegmentation following our instructions.
+The whole CBL MMsegmentation code base will be uploaded soon.
+For now, your can use our CBL in MMsegmentation following the instructions down below.
-Thus, it may seems not convinient to reproduce our method right now.
-But, you will find it's easy to use CBL and reproduce the results in our paper once the whole MMsegmentation project is uploaded.

 ---
 ## Our Results